 Key manager plugins, which control how the server stores private keys used to sign X.509-SVIDs and JWT-SVIDs.

-Upstream certificate authority (CA) plugins.
+Upstream authority plugins.
 By default the SPIRE Server acts as its own certificate authority.
-However, you can use an upstream CA plugin to use a different CA from a different PKI system.
+However, you can use an upstream authority plugin to use a different CA from a different PKI system.

 You customize the server’s behavior by configuring plugins and various other configuration variables.
 See the SPIRE Server Configuration Reference for details.

 A SPIRE Agent runs on every node on which an identified workload runs.
 The agent:

 - requests SVIDs from the server and caches them until a workload requests its SVID

 - exposes the SPIFFE Workload API to workloads on node and attests the identity of workloads that call it

 - provides the identified workloads with their SVIDs

 Node attestor plugins which, together with server node attestors, verify the identity of the node the agent is running on.
 See the section Node Attestation for more information.

 Workload attestor plugins – which verify the identity of the workload process on the node, by querying information about the process from the node operating system and comparing it against the information you gave the server when you registered the workload’s properties using selectors.
 See the section Workload Attestation for more information.